shanpengli/FastJM/README.md

 Reminder: GSL library must be preinstalled before the installation of FastJM.
 See INSTALL file.

-# Run the package using a toy example using filepath
+# Run the package using a toy example with filepath
 library(FastJM)

 set.seed(123)